What is Rose Croix About?

 The Ceremony

-The ritual is metaphor extolling the principles of Christianity.
+The ritual is metaphor extolling the principles of Faith, Hope and Charity.
 Almost every line of the ritual is either a direct quotation of, or Masonic allusion to, the life and teachings of Jesus of Nazareth, culminating in his words to the Disciples in St. John 13:34 – ‘to love one another’.

 The scriptural references tend to be tantalisingly brief, forever offering new insight for the Freemason.
-The last part of the ceremony incorporates ‘a secular feast of fraternal rejoicing’, whose origins pre-date even Christianity.
+The last part of the ceremony incorporates ‘a secular feast of fraternal rejoicing’, following long established eastern and western traditions of sharing bread and wine.

 The Rose Croix in Essex